MicrosoftDocs/dataexplorer-docs/data-explorer/business-continuity-overview.md

 #### Persistence layer

 Azure Data Explorer leverages Azure Storage as its durable persistence layer.
 Azure Storage automatically provides fault tolerance, with the default setting offering Locally Redundant Storage (LRS) within a data center.
 Three replicas are persisted.
 If a replica is lost while in use, another is deployed without disruption.
-Further resiliency is possible with Zone Redundant Storage that places replicas intelligently across Azure regional availability zones for maximum fault tolerance at an additional cost.
+Further resiliency is possible with Zone Redundant Storage (ZRS) that places replicas intelligently across Azure regional availability zones for maximum fault tolerance at an additional cost.
+ZRS enabled storage is automatically configured when the Azure Data Explorer cluster gets deployed into [Availability Zones](create-cluster-database-portal.md#create-a-cluster).

 #### Compute layer